TheKruger/projup/README.md

 | `$NAME` | The name of the project. | `my_project` |
 | `$TEMPLATE` | The name of the template. | `c` |

-If you want to add custom variables, you can add them to the by running the following command:
+If you want to add custom variables, you can add them by running the following command:
 ```
 projup my_project c my_variable=my_value a=1
 ```